 7. Hyde Park Riding Stables

-For over 300 years, the stables have been the most famous equestrian center in England.
+For over 300 years, the stables have been the most famous equestrian centre in England.
 Here, you can ride through bridleways and around Hyde Park’s Serpentine.
 If you don’t know how to ride, you can also take lessons in the famous stables.

 8. The Serpentine Galleries